Homage to Robert Delaunay: Exploring Orphism through Code

 I'll make some creative coding artwork with the inspiration of the paintings by Robert Delaunay.

-Here is the result example.
+Here is an example of the generated visual.
 I applied transparency on these arcs.

 Here is the example drawing with the 'blendMode(BURN)' effect.